Rules of the

 Appeals regarding the determination of eligibility of the applicant will be available in a manner consistent with institutional procedures now in place for admissions decisions.

 TN Public school teachers are not considered state employees by definition of this program.

 Due to the "space availability" rule, fee waivers will not be accepted for classes selected and/or held prior to the date designated for fee waiver participants to register.
 Check the current term registration guide for the dates fee waiver participants may register.
+Additional information may also be found in TBR Guideline B-61.
 A $100 late registration fee will be charged to students who register on or after the first day of class.